-Because of the accumulation of asbestos-related lawsuits, especially those related to Bell’s Limpet spray-on insulation, Federal-Mogul was forced to seek bankruptcy protection and to reorganize beginning in 2001.
-Not only did Federal-Mogul face the costs of all these lawsuits related to Bell’s mines and insulation, it also had to handle all of the cases directed at the many other Turner & Newell subsidiaries.
-The company had found success with asbestos products, but when the tide turned on asbestos, it had to pay up.
+Due to the number and expense of lawsuits, Federal-Mogul was forced to seek bankruptcy protection and reorganization in 2001.
+Not only did Federal-Mogul face the costs of lawsuits related to Bell’s mines and insulation, but it was also responsible for cases directed at other Turner & Newall subsidiaries.

 The company found success with asbestos products, but when the tide turned on asbestos, the company was forced to pay for the repercussions.

 As a part of the reorganization efforts, Federal-Mogul was required to set up an asbestos trust fund.
 Called the Federal-Mogul Personal Injury Trust, the trust fund was set up to cover current and future claims made by valid victims of asbestos exposure and related illnesses.
 The company emerged from bankruptcy in 2007.
 The trust fund became active in 2011.